About Jacob Molyneux, senior editor/blog editor

 I worked in a town called Foya, managing a 120-bed Ebola treatment center (ETC).
 During the first two weeks, I wondered if I would last.
 In the grueling heat, dressed up in all that personal protective equipment (PPE), constantly sprayed with chlorine, each day I was haunted by the question of whether I’d somehow gotten infected.

 It all took its toll.
-Twice a shift the nursing team would put on […]
+Twice a shift the nursing team would put on PPE and […]

 Focusing Nurses on Long- and Short-term Health Needs of Veterans and Their Families